home-assistant/developers.home-assistant/docs/core/platform/raising_exceptions.md

 ## Localizing Exceptions

-Home Assistant [supports localization](/docs/internationalization/core/#exceptions) for `HomeAssistantError` and it's subclasses like `ServiceValidationError`.
+Home Assistant [supports localization](/docs/internationalization/core/#exceptions) for `HomeAssistantError` and its subclasses like `ServiceValidationError`.